 I guess beans have a bad reputation.
 They are cheap and make you fart, right?
 Maybe that’s why in most restaurants beans are not the main ingredient on your plate?
 But beans are amazing.
 They are the ultimate example that eating healthy is simple, cheap, delicious and versatile.

-Kidney beans are full with protein, copper, iron, and fiber.
-They also contain magnesium, vitamin B6 and even calcium.
+Kidney beans contain proteins, calcium, iron and fiber.
+They also contain magnesium and selenium.
 Did you know that white “kidney beans” are cannellini beans?

 Dry or canned beans I hear you think?

 If you are going for the dried ones make sure to soak and cook them long enough.
 So if you have time to soak and cook dry beans: DO IT.
 They taste even better.
-But if you’re like me and in a rush, go with beans in a glass jar (no salt and sugar added).
+But if you’re in a rush, go for beans in a glass jar (no salt and sugar added).

 Once all the flavors marinate into the beans they taste amazing.
 Boring beans?
 No way!
 You can actually use any variety of beans with this recipe, such as chickpeas, white beans, fava beans or lentils.
 I was craving rich red kidney beans though.
 I think kidney beans have a great texture that holds up well against all the acidic ingredients.